13atm01/GRUB-Theme/README.md

 - DDLC and Touhou Project version made by my friend [Juan Angeles Hernandez](https://github.com/JohnKun136NVCP), I'm just giving suggestions and improving it a bit
 - And version of VTuber Kobo Kanaeru made by my friend [Abu Mushonnip](https://github.com/mushonnip)
 - Because Touhou Project games do not have official websites, so we only include the website link of the game variant for copyright
-- The new version is Touhou Project
+- I'm really confused about what version to make next